-Depression is a common mental disorder, characterized by sadness, loss of interest or pleasure, feelings of guilt or low self-worth, disturbed sleep or appetite, feelings of tiredness and poor concentration.
-It can be long lasting or recurrent, substantially impairing a person's ability function at work or school, or cope with daily life.
+Depression is a common mental disorder, characterized by sadness, loss of interest or pleasure, feelings of guilt or low selfworth, disturbed sleep or appetite, feelings of tiredness and poor concentration.

+It can be long lasting or recurrent, substantially impairing a person's ability to function at work or school, or cope with daily life.
 At its most severe, depression can lead to suicide.
-When mild, depression can be treated medicines without when but. moderate or severe, people may need medication and professional talking treatments.
+When mild, depression can be treated without medicines but, when moderate or severe, people may need medication and professional talking treatments.
 (WHO)